 Being involved in a car accident is a frightening experience.
 No matter the type of crash, it’s natural to be scared, confused, and unsure of what to do next.
 It’s important to first check on the safety of yourself, your passengers, and the other driver.
 Once your car is safely on the side of the road, call 911 so that the police and paramedics will be on the way.
 Receiving an official police report gives you a credible and objective account of the accident.

 After you’ve spoken with the police and exchanged insurance information, gather photographic evidence from the scene of the accident.
 These images may prove critical if you end up filing a personal injury suit.
 And finally, you should contact an experienced car accident attorney.
-Personal injury attorneys can help you assess your case, determine its value, and ensure that you receive full and fair compensation.
+Denver personal injury attorneys can help you assess your case, determine its value, and ensure that you receive full and fair compensation.

 Call Paul to receive immediate and comprehensive support on your car accident case.
 Our dedicated lawyers will meet with you on your schedule and start working on your case immediately.
 Here at the Paul Wilkinson Law Firm, we operate strictly on contingency fees, which means that we only get paid if you do.